dvens/atomify/packages/kit/src/utilities/loadable/README.md

 (Other options for the Intersection Observer can be found here https://developer.mozilla.org/en-US/docs/Web/)

 ### Custom empty/loading state
 You can add your own loading state with the `loading` option.
 It accepts a string that will be appended to the hook element.
 The loading state will be removed when the dynamic import is loaded.
-If you are using [@atomify/core](https://www.npmjs.com/package/@atomify/core) it will remove the loading state when `componentOnReady` is being called.

 ```javascript
 import { Loadable } from '@utilities/loadable';